amssGuard/GALANTO_veggieCutter/README.md

 # Fruit Cut — Unity Mini Game

 A simple and interactive **3D Fruit Cutting Game** made in **Unity**.
-Slice fruits with a moving knife, pick up and move the sliced halves, and trigger new spawns dynamically.
+Chop fruits with a moving knife, pick up and move the sliced halves, and trigger new spawns dynamically.

 ---